grafana/plugin-tools/docusaurus/docs/reference/metadata.md

 ### addedLinks

-This list has to contain all link extensions that your plugin registers to other extension points using `.addLink()`. **Added links that are not listed in here won't work.**
+This list must contain all link extensions that your plugin registers to other extension points using `.addLink()`. **Links that are not listed here won't work.**

 #### Properties